“She’s so cute, she carries that toy around like it’s her puppy.”

 I’ve even encouraged my own dog to carry a stuffed toy around because I think it’s cute.
 But that’s the problem.
 We think it’s cute when really it’s unhealthy for a dog to obsess over a toy.

 Does my dog think her toy is her baby?

 Dogs know their toys are not real.

+It’s actually unlikely that your dog thinks her toy is her baby.
 When a dog carries her toy around all day, it is most likely because she is obsessive or possessive about the toy.

 She does not think it is real.
 She knows it’s not her puppy, unless it’s a rare instance where the female dog is having a false pregnancy.
 Most of the time, though, it’s us humans who create emotional attachments to stuffed animals.
 Dogs know better.